 Because it doesn’t have the extended coverage of most mountain bike helmets on the market today, the Smith Rover would not be my first pick for days at the bike park or on highly technical trails.
 That said, for folks doing cross-country riding or who ride in hot weather, the Smith Rover is a top pick.

-- Read Also: The 7 Best Mountain Bike Helmets for Women
+- 7 Best Women’s Mountain Bike Helmets For YOU

 - 9 Ways To Increase Your Confidence On The Mountain Bike

 - 7 Best Women’s Mountain Bike Clinics, Camps, & Events

 Kristen Bonkoski is the founder and owner of Femme Cyclist.

 An avid cyclist for a few decades now, she took to cycling during her late teen years — a time when she needed something to help boost her self-esteem and confidence.

 Mission accomplished, the sport has become an important part of her life.
 Kristen’s favorite disciplines are mountain biking and bike commuting, although you can also find her cranking out a century on her road bike and touring with her husband and son.
 If it has to do with two wheels, she enjoys doing it.